mystsoftware/myst-help-center/platform-configuration/rest-api.md

 > **WARNING:** This is an advanced instruction for manipulating MyST using the REST APIs.
 You should not do this unless absolutely necessary and should take a backup of the database before performing any direct manipulations using the API.
 You have been warned.

-MyST Studio is build on top of a set of REST APIs meaning any operations performed by the UI can also be automated using the REST APIs.
+MyST Studio is built on top of a set of REST APIs meaning any operations performed by the UI can also be automated using the REST APIs.

 In this example, we are showing how to update a Platform Blueprint using the REST API.
 At a minimum you will require `curl` to be installed on your machine.
 To make JSON manipulation easier, it is also recommended to install `jq` which is downloadable from [here](https://stedolan.github.io/jq/download/).